Turbo Takeaways

 - Know your credit score, and take steps to improve it as best you can before you look to get pre-qualified.

-- Pay the VA loan’s one-time funding fee (3.3% of loan amount) upfront in cash, if possible, to reduce your mortgage payment.
-While it can be rolled into the loan balance, paying it upfront saves you more in the long run.
+- Pay the VA loan’s 3.3% funding fee upfront in cash to lower mortgage payments.
+Although it can be rolled into the loan, paying it up front saves more in the long run.

 - Shop for a VA lender, like Navy Federal, and get pre-approved.